jfahrer/dockerizing_rails/_assignments/assignment_10.md

 With the `Gemfile.lock` in place we can now build the image and can rest assured that we will always use the locked version of Sidekiq.

 There are still a few problems tho:
-* We have to run 2 commands in order run install images
+* We have to run 2 commands in order to run install images
 * Installing gems takes a long time because if the `Gemfile` or `Gemfile.lock` changes, the `RUN` instruction in our `Dockerfile` will be executed in the context of a "blank" ruby installation.
 Hence all gems in the `Gemfile` have to be installed.
 * Switching between branches with different `Gemfiles`s becomes tedious.
 Every time we switch, we have to build the Docker image again.